Two per cent measurement of $H_0$ from Cepheids alone: Results

-Second, we use the \Manticore\ reconstruction, finding $H_0 = 71.7 \pm 1.3\kmsecMpc$.
-In this fiducial setup, the velocity field scaling parameter $\beta$ is fixed to unity (since \Manticore\ is a dark matter resimulation assuming a fixed cosmology) and we find that $\sigma_v = 145 \pm 30\kmsec$ and $|\Vext| = 223 \pm 64\kmsec$.
+Second, we use the \Manticore\ reconstruction, finding $H_0 = 71.1 \pm 1.4\kmsecMpc$.
+In this setup, the velocity field scaling parameter $\beta$ is fixed to unity (since \Manticore\ is a dark matter resimulation assuming a fixed cosmology) and we find that $\sigma_v = 173 \pm 27\kmsec$ and $|\Vext| = 258 \pm 66\kmsec$.
 In \cref{fig:Manticore_corner}, we show the posterior distribution of all model parameters besides the 35 host galaxy distances.
 In particular, the posterior on $M_B$ agrees well with the reported value of $M_B = -19.253$ in Fig.~14 of~\cite{Riess_2022}.
+Letting $\sigma_v$ follow the density-dependent form of~\cref{eq:sigma_v_density} yields $H_0 = 71.1 \pm 1.2\kmsecMpc$, almost unchanged from the fiducial value.
 We also consider the case where $\beta$ is allowed to vary, imposing a Gaussian prior with mean 1 and standard deviation 0.5, loosely corresponding to varying the assumed value of $\sigma_8$.
-This produces $H_0 = 71.5\pm1.3\kmsecMpc$ with $\beta = 0.81\pm0.17$, which is in an excellent agreement with the $\beta = 1$ inference and $\beta$ itself is consistent with unity at $\sim1\sigma$.
+This produces $H_0 = 71.0\pm1.4\kmsecMpc$ with $\beta = 0.90\pm0.20$, which is in good agreement with the $\beta = 1$ inference.
 Using \Manticore\ yields the smallest uncertainty on $H_0$ due to its most precise (and accurate;~\citealt{VF_olympics,McAlpine_2025}) determination of the peculiar velocity field.
 The smaller inferred $\sigma_v$ than~\citetalias{Carrick_2015} also indicates that it more successfully captures local flows.